-Over twenty five years ago I became knowingly introduced to a world which included a deadly virus which would eventually have the name–Human Immunodeficiency Virus (HIV).
+Over thirty years ago I became knowingly introduced to a world which included a deadly virus which would eventually have the name–Human Immunodeficiency Virus (HIV).
 At that time, I did not know how important a role that virus would play in my life.
 Quickly, the effects of that virus would lead me to make a significant choice in the direction of my career and would cause me to meet people of various ages, races, genders, and life situations.
 I have never regretted that!!

 Even in the early times it was easy to see that the HIV virus had its greatest effect on specific populations.
 Gay men and injection drug users stood out as populations at highest risk.
 Over time, as we have been blessed by the discovery of effective drugs which extend life and reduce transmission, there have been great improvements in the lives of many who are infected with the virus.